KWQR

-KWQR (92.5 FM) is a radio station licensed to serve the community of Willcox, Arizona.
+KWQR (92.5 FM) is a radio station licensed to serve the community of Willcox, Arizona in the United States.
 The station is owned by Mark Lucke, through licensee Versailles Community Broadcasting, Inc., and airs a classic hits format described as "X-Wave".

 The station was assigned the KWQR call letters by the Federal Communications Commission on March 9, 2017.

+The station has since been sold and calls changed to KHTO.